bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 	- `updateElements`: creates and updates items in the statistics tree.
 This is where a hierarchy can be created.

 ---
-title: Exercise: Create a Statistics View
+# Exercise: Create a Statistics View

 - Reset to **TRACECOMPASS7.2_START**
 - In plugin.xml, create view extension and use class `SegmentStoreStatisticsView`.